otenycom/vscode-odoo-test-method-launcher/README.md

    - Ensure a launch configuration named `*-test` exists in `.vscode/launch.json`
    - Lauch Odoo using the "-test" launch configuration.
 Note that the -test launch configuration is used even if the launch configuration selected in the "Run and Debug" pane is different.
 This behavior reduces the need for the user to manually switch between launch configurations for testing and regular Odoo startups.

+### Deploy Commands

+1. Configure the deploy file path in VS Code settings or by clicking "Configure Deploy File" in the Deploy Commands panel
+2. The deploy file should contain an `OPTIONS` dictionary with deployment commands (see example below)
+3. Open the Deploy Commands panel in the Oteny Tools sidebar to see available commands
+4. Click on a command to run or debug it

 ## Extension Commands

 This extension contributes the following commands:

 - `oteny-run-odoo-test.debugCurrentTest`: Debug Current Odoo Test Method (F5)
 - `oteny-run-odoo-test.runCurrentTest`: Run Current Odoo Test Method without Debugging (Ctrl+F5)
+- `oteny-deploy-commands.configureDeployFile`: Configure the path to the deploy file
+- `oteny-deploy-commands.refresh`: Refresh the deploy commands panel

 ## How It Works